tohidabedini/argmining-21-keypoint-analysis-sharedtask-code/README.md

 For key-point generation the following experiment notebooks should be executed:

-- The `experiment-data-prep-for-track-2.ipynb` notebook contains the code that generate argumentative quality scores needed to run the ArgPageRank
+- The `4.experiment-data-prep-for-track-2.ipynb` notebook contains the code that generate argumentative quality scores needed to run the ArgPageRank
-- The `experiment-page-rank.ipynb` notebook contains the code to generate the key-points using the ArgPageRank
+- The `5.experiment-page-rank.ipynb` notebook contains the code to generate the key-points using the ArgPageRank
-- The `experiment-evaluation.ipynb` notebook contains the code to perform the final evaluation
+- The `6.experiment_evaluation.ipynb` notebook contains the code to perform the final evaluation